santimolt/fm23-auto-praise-training-performace/README.md

 ├── focus_fm.py              # Brings FM23 window to front and navigates
 ├── nav_to_training.py       # Navigate to the individual training section on FM23
 ├── utils.py                 # Multi-purpose functions
-├── config.json              # User settings (hotkeys, thresholds)
+├── print_screen.py          # Takes an html screenshot of FM (native from the game) ├── player_identifier.py     # Uses the screen printed in HTML to get the training info of players ├── config.json              # User settings (hotkeys, thresholds) ├── requirements.txt
-├── requirements.txt
 ├── README.md